The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 Tim Scott

-In 2016, the South Carolina senator initially backed Rubio in the presidential race and that same year excoriated Trump for his reluctance to condemn the Ku Klux Klan.
+In 2016, the South Carolina senator initially backed Rubio in the presidential race and excoriated Trump for his reluctance to condemn the Ku Klux Klan.

 "If Donald Trump can't take a stand against the KKK, we cannot trust him to stand up for America against Putin, Iran or ISIS," said Scott, the Senate's only Black Republican.

-He likewise criticized Trump for his attacks on a judge's Mexican heritage in 2016, calling it ''racially toxic" and said the ''Access Hollywood'' comments were ''indefensible'' and ''disgusting."
-He still supported Trump in the 2016 election, calling him the ''lesser of two evils.''
+Scott still supported Trump in the 2016 election against Democrat Hillary Clinton, calling him the ''lesser of two evils.''

-Scott also criticized Trump after his comments equivocating about the 2017 white nationalist rally in Charlottesville, Virginia, saying that his ''moral authority'' was ''compromised.''

 ''It was the Charlottesville incident that made our relationship what it is today,'' Scott said.

-Though he ran against Trump in the 2024 GOP primary, Scott dropped out and endorsed the former president, becoming one of his most enthusiastic cheerleaders.
+Though he ran against Trump in the 2024 GOP primary, Scott dropped out and has become one of his most enthusiastic cheerleaders.